 Jamin says, “Evaluation and watch lists start early!
 Do not wait until your junior year to get serious.
-The later you wait, the lower on the coaches prospect list you are and the less likely you will receive an offer.
+The later you wait, the lower you are on the coach’s prospect list and the less likely you will receive an offer.

 You can do that here: ncaa.org/eligibility.

-Finally, Jamin said, “Remember, it is NOT your coaches responsibility to get you to college.
+Finally, Jamin said, “Remember, it is NOT your coach’s responsibility to get you to college.
 It’s yours.
-There’s nothing in his job description that says he has to help you get to college.”
+Nothing in his job description says he has to help you get to college.”

 Is It Your Dream To Play College Football?

-If you need more tips on how to maximize your chances of getting a college football scholarship, you can read some of our latest posts on the “How To Get A Football Scholarship – Key Recruiting Steps” and “Best Football Camps For Exposure“.
+If you need more tips on maximizing your chances of getting a college football scholarship, you can read our latest posts on “How To Get A Football Scholarship – Key Recruiting Steps” and “Best Football Camps For Exposure.”

 Don't forget to share this post!